-Full-time students may be registered in normally no more than 45.0 units in a given academic year, including Fall, Winter, and Spring/Summer terms.
-More than 30.0 units should not be sought for the purpose of making up a deficiency due to past failure, or if the student's cumulative GPA is less than 1.9.
+Full-time students may be registered in normally no more than 45.0 units in a given academic year, including Fall, Winter, and Spring/Summer terms(typically 15 units per academic term).
+More than 30.0 units should not be sought for the purpose of making up a deficiency due to past failure, or if the student's cumulative GPA is less than 1.90.

 First-year students are not encouraged to attempt more than 15.0 units per term.
 A student must obtain written permission from the Associate Director (Studies) in order to take more than 45.0 units in an academic year.
 Students who wish to appeal a negative decision to take more than 45.0 units must appeal to the Board of Studies in writing (see Appeal of Academic Decisions, Section 3).